UtsavManiar/NewsClues/README.md

 ![score](https://github.com/UtsavManiar/NewsClues/blob/main/diagrams/Scoring%20Framework.png)

 NewsClues counts the number of linked parties and number of external sources attached to the person, returning the prioritized list by assigning a score for each tier separately.
+Following are the steps involved in it:
 * Load the risk calculated World-Check csv file.
 * Count number of linked parties and assign the score based on the ranges that were defined in the scoring algorithm section above.
 * Count number of external sources the person is mentioned in and assign the score based on the ranges that were defined in the scoring algorithm section above.